Parents & Caregivers

 Facilitamos grupo en Español, así.

 Parents/Caregivers discuss the unique challenges of raising a transgender, nonbinary or gender expansive child.
 It is an opportunity to overcome feelings of isolation and to be heard, understood, and supported by other parents.
 Issues we explore include school, legal matters, privacy, siblings, and extended family.
 Co-facilitated on a volunteer basis by parents and professional therapists with training in gender issues.

 Teen/Young Adults have plenty to talk about out of the earshot of their parents.
 This peer discussion is facilitated by transgender adults who facilitate the conversation, while sharing their personal experience with the topics that come up.
 The group meets together and then separates into groups for transmasculine, transfeminine, and nonbinary youth.
 Facilitated by adult transgender mentors.

 Siblings are an important part of the family support equation.
 Brothers and sisters are learning how to support their trans and nonbinary siblings and navigate school, home, and community environments.
 Facilitated by a mental health professional trained in gender issues.

 Play Group is supervised in a playground setting, with arts & crafts projects and snacks.
-Many younger gender-expansive and transgender youth are at their best when at play.
+Many younger gender-expansive, nonbinary, and transgender youth are at their best when at play.
 Interactive activities support gender diversity and acceptance–kids can explore and express their gender in a supportive environment among peers.
 As parents, we are grateful that our children will always know that there are other kids just like them.
-The Parent Support group is for adults only and children under 5 in the play group must be supervised by their parents.
+(Non-trans youth do not join the Elementary Playgroup.
+If we are meeting in person, childcare will be available for non-trans youth who are potty trained.)

 There is an overlap built into the age ranges of the play group and the Bridge group.
 Each family, in consultation with the group facilitators, decides when their youth move into the older peer support groups.
 Some will be ready to participate sooner than others.

 Training & Education